chuiyunjun/Running-man/README.md

 CSC258 project Running Man
 =============================

-Running Man is a game that consists of 3 platforms which the user will be able to switch between while avoiding obstacles using a PS2 keyboard
+Running Man is a game that consists of 3 platforms which the user will be able to switch between while avoiding obstacles using a PS2 keyboard.

 Top Level Module: **RunningMan_top.v**